Simon-Initiative/lti_1p3/README.md

 An Elixir library for LTI 1.3 Platforms and Tools.

 This library provides the capability to handle LTI 1.3 launch requests as a Tool and also create launch requests as a Platform.
 You can use this library to develop an LTI 1.3 compliant Tool or Platform or both.
-The data persistence is customizable by specifying a provider that conforms to the [DataProvider](./lib/lti_1p3/data_provider.ex) behavior.
+The data persistence is plugable and can be set according to the [Data Providers](#data-providers) section below.

 ## Installation